kavishzenoti/Project-tracker/README.md

 ### Authentication

-1. **First Visit**: You'll see the magic link login screen
+Two modes:

+- Secure (recommended):
-2. **Enter Email**: Type your email address and click "Send Magic Link"
+  1. Enter your `@zenoti.com` email and click "Send Verification Code"
-3. **Check Console**: The magic link will be logged to your browser console
+  2. Check your inbox for a 6-digit code
-4. **Click Link**: Copy and open the magic link to automatically sign in
+  3. Enter the code to sign in (code expires in 10 minutes)

-5. **Access**: Once authenticated, you'll have access to the full application
+- Demo fallback (when no API configured):
+  1. Enter email and click "Send Verification Code"
+  2. Code is logged to the console (no real email sent)
+  3. Enter code to sign in

 ### Basic Navigation